onqtam/headjack/docs/why/2_SYSTEM.md

 The Story of Stuff

 why do they make packaging that's impossible to reuse/recycle and is composed of multiple different types of material?

+We are debasing the substrate upon which we depend

 Ecocide - insects are dying at 2% per year